Skip to content

 Use the product feed to provide your complete structured catalog (for example, titles, descriptions, identifiers, pricing, fulfillment, and media).
 Each row represents a product or variant.

-1. Prepare your feed: Format your catalog using the field reference in this document.
+1. Format your catalog using the field reference in this document.
 Each field includes sample values, validation rules, and whether it’s required, recommended, or optional.

-2. Deliver the feed: Send the feed securely using the Stripe API in CSV format (integration details to come).
+2. Send the feed securely using the Stripe API in CSV format.
 Each row represents one product or variant.
-Submit a full initial feed to the sandbox endpoint to validate that your data parses correctly and meets all field requirements before pushing to production.
+Submit a full initial feed to the sandbox endpoint to confirm your data parses correctly and meets all field requirements before you push to production.

 Feed processing mode